things4u/ESP-1ch-Gateway/README.md

 The applies to the libraries.

 ## PlatformIO
-When in PlatformIO, choose <File> and then <Add folder to Workspace...> and select the new LoRa-1ch-ESP-Gateway top directory.
+When in PlatformIO, choose <File> and then <Add folder to Workspace...> and select your new LoRa-1ch-ESP-Gateway top directory.
 Then just open the ESP-sc-gway.ino file at src directory and build or upload

 ## Arduino IDE

-Create a place on your filesystem to work on the files.
+Create a place on you filesystem to work on the files.
 In this directory create the source directory "ESP-sc-gway" and the libraries directory "libraries".
 When unpacking the source at github:
-Copy the content of the "src" directory to the Aruino IDE "ESP-sc-gway" directory and copy the contents of the "lib" to the Arduino IDE "libraries" directory;
+Copy the content of the "src" directory to the Aruino IDE "ESP-sc-gway" directory and copy the contents of the "lib" directory to the Arduino IDE "libraries" directory;

 ## testing

 The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
 Tests were done on 868 version of LoRa and some testing on 433 MHz.
-The LoRa nodes tested againts this gateway are:
+The LoRa nodes tested against this gateway are:

 - TeensyLC with HopeRF RFM95 radio
 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)